 The Mulberry Garden

-The impressive and ancient Mulberry tree dominates this part of the garden.
+The impressive Mulberry tree dominates this part of the garden.
 Photographs from 1921 show lashed fencing, which has since been copied using local ash and hazel.
 We believe that this originated in 1896 when Morris was pleased by ‘the raspberry-canes, which Giles has trellised up neatly, so that they look like a medieval garden’.
 There are also an abundance of tulips.
 May mentions the ‘beautiful wild tulip that my father called the Persian tulip and that he used a great deal in designs, simply runs riot all over the beds’.
 Snakeshead fritillaries are also a special feature, especially seen by visitors during April.

 The Orchard has been re-planted with Victorian varieties of apple and plum.
 The grass beneath has been planted with bulbs and small flowers to create an effect of the ‘millefleurs’ tapestries.